Documentation

 This page also documents advanced installation setups for all supported Linux distributions.

-On Alpine Linux, you may use the included OpenRC service file, customizing the INSTALL_ROOT variable if needed for your installation:
+you may use the included OpenRC service file,

 cd /opt/sftpplus